-View 231 more GMC listings.
+View 3 more GMC Sierra listings.

 Although the differences between the new GMC Sierra and its Chevrolet Silverado sibling are primarily only skin-deep, one of the things I've always liked about General Motors trucks is that they offer consumers more than one option.